Authenticate

 Note:

-Citrix Virtual Apps and Desktops 7 1808 or later is required to use this feature.
+Citrix Virtual Apps and Desktops 7 1808 or later are required to use this feature.

 To enable derived credentials in Citrix Workspace app: